skullface/protest.wtf/_resources/what-to-do-during-protest-non-black.md

 Stand at the front line between Black protestors and police.
 Create a barricade by locking arms with others.
 Announce your intention: "white bodies, lock arms!"

 ### Be a wellness volunteer
 Support your fellow protestors without specialized training.
 Distribute supplies like water, snacks, and sunscreen.
 Drive people.
 Move supplies.
-Receive training in basic first aid or eye flushing and shout "MEDIC" when someone needs more advanced help.
+Receive training in basic first aid or eye flushing.
+Shout "MEDIC" when someone needs more advanced help.

 ### Just show up
 There is strength in numbers.
 Be part of the mass crowd — that’s what makes a protest a protest!
 Wield a sign.
 Chant.
 Be a champion of the cause.
 Show up.